North Korea surfaces in Sony investigators' probe into hack

 'SERIOUS ISSUE OF SECURITY'

-Sony hired security firm FireEye Inc and its Mandiant forensics unit to lead the probe.
-Mandiant has handled some of the largest data breaches, including the 2013 holiday attack on Target Corp.
+Sony hired security firm FireEye Inc (FEYE.O) and its Mandiant forensics unit to lead the probe.
+Mandiant has handled some of the largest data breaches, including the 2013 holiday attack on Target Corp (TGT.N).

 One national security official said that numerous governments, groups and individuals are capable of mounting sophisticated hacking attacks, and that at this point the offensive on Sony Pictures did not appear particularly unique.
 Another official said that it was still too soon after the hack to make definitive assessments of responsibility.